Nandura: Geography

 Nandura was a twin city; Nandura Budruk (Greater Nandura) is separated from the original village of the same name, Nandura Khurd (Little Nandura) by the Dnyanganga River, though the village is officially considered as the part of Nandura itself.actually Nandura get extended by another 5 small villages named as Ahamadpur, Mahamadpur, Peth, Khudavantpur, New Jigaon and Kolamba.
 It has become bigger city with Jigaon Project as one of the bigger dam so around 20 villages which are affected by this project totally depend upon this city and making it as bigger trade hub.
-City get expanded towards Nimgaon in North,Wadi in west,Aamsari in east and Kolamba in South.
+The city expanded towards Nimgaon in the North, Wadi in the west, Aamsari in the east and Kolamba in the South.